AniJadeja/Git-From-cli/Git-Custom-Commands.md

 custom commands helps us to solve problems of writing full lenghy commands.
 It can be used when you repeatedly use lengthy commands.

+For me one scenario is, I want to push the code to current branch.